bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Team Manual**

-Team manual will be auto-emailed to Team Admin ID right after the purchase.
+Team manual is auto-emailed to Team Admin email right after the purchase completion.

-In case you did not receive the manual, it can be downloaded in [https://discourse.bdrive.com/t/team-manual-admin-member-control/40947](https://discourse.bdrive.com/t/team-manual-admin-member-control/40947).
+It can be downloaded in [https://discourse.bdrive.com/t/team-manual-admin-member-control/40947](https://discourse.bdrive.com/t/team-manual-admin-member-control/40947) as well.

-### **General Information on Licenses and Terms of Use**
+### **General Information on License Terms**

-General information about software license can be found in [NetDrive License](2-11-license), [CloudSync License](3-14-license) and [Bdrive Website](https://www.bdrive.com).
+General information can be found in [NetDrive License](2-11-license), [CloudSync License](3-14-license) and [Bdrive Website](https://www.bdrive.com).